kurotych/kurotych.github.io/debisway/content/docs/first_steps/install_debian/index.md

 ## Install minimal deps at the beginning
 {{< imgproc deb-inst Fill "786x484" >}}
-During installation of image choose "standard system utilities" only
+During the installation of the image, choose only "standard system utilities".
 {{< /imgproc >}}

 ### Links